Ready to maximize profits and optimize operations for your dispensary?

 Cannabis inventory management best practices help you only stock flower, vapes and other cannabis products that will sell quickly

 Meadow can help you by accurately informing you of when you need to purchase more product or discount current stock based on actual data in realtime with the Velocity feature.
-You can tag your inventory with your own custom low threshold values so as you take a look at your current inventory values and easily see what needs to be replenished.
-Also, manage expiration dates on the package level in Meadow.
+You can tag your inventory with your own custom low threshold values so when you take a look at your current inventory values, you can easily see what needs to be replenished.
+Enable email notifications for low inventory thresholds with our software solution.

-7. Practice FIFO (First In First Out):
+Practice the FIFO Method (First In First Out):

 Ensure that you are adhering to the highest standards of inventory management in your shop, labeling packages properly, and reorganizing products as new shipments arrive so that the oldest items are always sold first, before they expire and must be destroyed.
 This is an industry standard practice where oldest packages are used first in order to minimize spoilage risk while also providing customers with fresher products every time they purchase an item from your dispensary.